ezraopande/LeaveLogic/README.md

 ## Contact

-For any collaborations, questions or feedback, feel free to reach out to:
+For collaborations, questions or feedback, feel free to reach out to:

 - Email: ezraopande@gmail.com
 - Phone: +254796759850